Human Systems Strategist

 Connect

-For leadership opportunities involving HR systems, people analytics, AI strategy, or operating model transformation.
+For HR systems, people analytics, AI strategy, service delivery, governance, and operating model transformation.

-For founders, investors, and venture partners exploring the next generation of people systems.
+For founders and investors exploring the next generation of people systems, coordination layers, and AI-native infrastructure.

-For conversations about AI literacy, human-centered automation, people data, and the future of work.
+For conversations about AI literacy, organizational design debt, decision-grade data, and humane automation.

 Collaboration

-For people building tools, frameworks, or institutions that make work more humane and intelligent.
+For people building tools, frameworks, research, or institutions that make work more intelligent, trustworthy, and human.

 Based in the New York City Metropolitan Area